Symmetry-Accelerated Classical Simulation of Clifford-Dominated Circuits: Applications

 We numerically tested the (sub)multiplicativity of the stabilizer extent under tensor products and multiplicativity holds for all the tested instances.
 Namely, up to five tensor products of the same single-qubit $P(\theta)$, as well as tensor products of $CP (\theta)$ with other $CP (\theta)$ or the $C^2P (\theta)$ gate, and also of $P(\theta)$ and $C^3P(\theta)$, for $\theta\in[0,2\pi]$; that is to say, we tested the multiplicativity of the curves appearing in Fig.~\ref{fig: CRZ(th) with synthesis}.
 More generally, we also considered tensor products with elements having different angles randomly selected within that interval, including $CP(\theta_1)$ with $CP(\theta_2)$, $CP(\theta_1)$ with $C^2P(\theta_2)$, $P(\theta_1)$ with $C^3P(\theta_2)$, and $P(\theta_1)$ with multiple other phase gates.
 As we found no counter-example, the question of whether multiplicativity of the stabilizer extent holds for 1-, 2-, and 3-qubit unitaries (as it does for quantum states) remains open.

-Now, a particular subset of the family of multi-controlled-phase gates, the $CP(2\pi i / 2^j)$ gates, is used in the textbook formulation of the quantum Fourier transform (QFT) subroutine.
+Now, a particular subset of the family of multicontrolled phase gates, the $CP(2\pi / 2^j)$ gates, is used in the textbook formulation of the quantum Fourier transform (QFT) subroutine.
 We focus on these gates to analyze the submultiplicativity of the stabilizer extent under composition.
 In particular, we consider unitary blocks of the form:

 where the subscript indicates that the two-qubit gate is controlled in the first qubit and targets the $j$th qubit.
 Hence, each $U_k$ is a $(k+1)$-qubit unitary with $k$ controlled-phase gates.

 The results are depicted in Fig.~\ref{fig: QFT submultiplicativity}.
 We consider different values of $k$ ranging from 2 to 12.
 The blue circles represent the values obtained by computing the stabilizer extent of each two-qubit gate in $U_k$ and multiplying the results.
 Contrastingly, the yellow shapes (squares, diamonds, and octagons) correspond to the values obtained by splitting each $U_k$ into unitary blocks of 5 qubits (the largest blocks whose stabilizer extent can be computed using our code), calculating the stabilizer extent for each block, and multiplying the results.
 The figure perfectly captures the strict submultiplicativity of the stabilizer extent.